Harvard University Asia Center

 Among the earliest and most radical of the Meiji reforms was a plan for a centralized, compulsory educational system modeled after those in Europe and America.
 But commoners throughout Japan had established 50,000 schools with almost no guidance or support from the government.
 Consequently, the plan met with resistance, as local officials, teachers, and citizens pursued alternative educational visions.
 Their efforts ultimately led to the growth and consolidation of a new educational system, one with the imprint of local demands and expectations.

-This book explores how memories of the past become traditions, and the role of these traditions in the institutional development of the noh theater from its beginnings in the fourteenth century through the late twentieth century.
-It focuses on the development of the key traditions that constitute the "ethos of noh," the ideology that empowered certain groups of actors at the expense of others, and how this ethos fostered noh’s professionalization.
-The author argues that the traditions that form the ethos of noh, such as those surrounding masks and manuscripts, are the key traits that define it as an art.
+Roth explores the role of traditions in the institutional development of the noh theater from the 14th to the late 20th century.
+He focuses on the development of key traditions that constitute the “ethos of noh,” the ideology that empowered certain groups of actors at the expense of others, and how this ethos fostered noh’s professionalization.

 This book examines the Nanjing decade of Guomindang rule (1927–1937) and the early post-Mao reform era (1980–1992) of Chinese history that have commonly been viewed as periods of state disintegration or retreat.
 And they were—at the central level.
 When reexamined at the local level, however, both are revealed as periods of state building.